 \subsubsection{Permissions}

-\textbf{Most prevalent permissions.} Table~\ref{tab:permissions_all} shows the most prevalent permissions on both platforms (as well as a note on whether these are considered `dangerous' and require opt-in).
-The most common permissions on Android are \texttt{INTERNET} and \texttt{ACCESS\_NETWORK\_STATE}, both requested by more than $90\%$ of apps and related to internet access.
+\textbf{Most Prevalent Permissions.} Figure~\ref{fig:permissions_all} shows the most prevalent permissions on both platforms, and whether these require opt-in.
+The most common permissions on Android are \texttt{INTERNET} and \texttt{ACCESS\_NETWORK\_STATE}, both requested by more than $90\%$ of apps and related to Internet access.
 A similar permission does not exist on iOS.
 The most common `dangerous' permissions (requiring user opt-in) on Android are related to storing and reading information on the external storage, \texttt{WRITE\_EXTERNAL\_STORAGE} and \texttt{READ\_EXTERNAL\_STORAGE}.
 Such external storage exists on iOS as well, but apps access it through a system-provided `Files' dialog. \texttt{PhotoLibrary} (for photo access) is the most common permission on iOS.
-Although a similar permission (\texttt{CAMERA}) exists on Android, app do not have to request it, but can rather invoke the camera application on the phone to take a picture directly.
-This potentially explains the large difference in the number of camera-related permission requests between Android and iOS.
-However, the iOS \texttt{PhotoLibrary} permission is similarly prevalent (about $60\%$ of apps) as the \texttt{WRITE\_EXTERNAL\_STORAGE} permission on Android, possibly because the most common usage of file access is processing photos (e.g. in social media or photography apps).
+Although a similar permission (\texttt{CAMERA}) exists on Android, apps do not have to request it, but can rather invoke the camera application on the phone to take a picture directly.
+This potentially explains some of the differences in the number of camera-related permission requests between Android and iOS.
+The iOS \texttt{PhotoLibrary} permission was an outlier from the overall observation that iOS apps needed more permissions and was as prevalent (about $60\%$ of apps) as the \texttt{WRITE\_EXTERNAL\_STORAGE} permission on Android, possibly because the most common usage of file access is processing photos (e.g. in social media or photography apps).
 Access to external storage can be a privacy risk since it can enable unexpected data exposure and tracking across apps~\cite{reardon_50_2019}.
 Because of this, Google has been restricting access to external storage ever more with recent versions of Android and Apple has never allowed direct access to file storage.